 Check your modules are available at the universities you are interested in, this is particularly important for students who have compulsary modules.
 Please get in contact with your study abroad academic adviser for help determining what modules you should be choosing (to find the contact details of your adviser please see your School Factsheet).

 If you have a a physical disability, a long-term medical condition, a Specific Learning Difference (SpLD) e.g. dyslexia, dyspraxia, ADHD, a sensory impairment or mental health issues then you should read the Study Abroad for Disabled Students guide and you may also wish to speak to your Disability Liason Officer in your School.

 Speak to your school/department contact to discuss your options, a member of the Office of Global Engagement Study Abroad team or a Peer Adviser.
 You can also attend a drop-in session or a follow up presentation for more information.

 Read the information prior to beginning your application, including the Conditions for applying section, the Data Protection statement and the University-wide FAQs webpage.
 When you are ready, begin the online application which takes about 30mins.
 There is no save option so it is important you check what information is required within the Conditions for applying section and FAQs before starting the online process.

 For a comprehensive summary of tuition fees, loans, scholarships and bursaries visit the study abroad finance page.

-Students who are accepted to study abroad through the University-wide programme continue to pay tuition fees to The University of Nottingham; no fees are payable to the host university.
-Students who study abroad during 2017/18 will be eligible for a tuition fee reduction.
+Students who are accepted to study abroad through the University-wide programme continue to pay tuition fees to the University of Nottingham; no tuition fees are payable to the host university.
+Students who study abroad during 2019/20 will be eligible for a tuition fee reduction.

 For general information on costs at each of our partner universities, please see our country pages.